Cannabis Safety

 Fentanyl is a potent synthetic opioid that is 50-100 times more potent than morphine -- and 30-50 times more potent than heroin.
 It is most frequently used in monitored medical treatment as a prescribed pain reliever and for anesthesia in operating rooms throughout the country.
 However, like heroin and other opioids, it can be highly addictive.

 Fentanyl is illegally sold on the streets as a white powder or in pill form.
 It is now found in all powder sold as heroin, and it can also be found in powder cocaine, crack cocaine, methamphetamine, MDMA – commonly known as ecstasy, and molly or mandy -- and other pills.
 It has fueled the opioid overdose crisis.
-There is no evidence that fentanyl is added to cannabis, or that it is tainting the cannabis markets.

 • There is no guarantee that any unregulated cannabis product is free from contaminants or harmful ingredients.